"Here’s

 (n.) a wavy appearance

-Q’s terminology for his describing his torso.
+Q’s terminology for his describing his

 Chapter.
 8 Paragraph 6